ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

     <img src="Planning-12.png" height=300px>

-12. Adjust the rotation of the model (it will rotate around the tip) using the **rotation** (LR, PA, IS) controls until finding a trajectory that has a clear path and mimics how the transducer will be placed.
+12. Adjust the trajectory path using the **rotation** (LR, PA, IS) controls until finding a trajectory that has a clear path and mimics how the transducer will be placed.
 Tip: Adjust the trajectory to make it orthogonal to the skin surface in the inline and inline90 views; this recreates the condition of placing a transducer aligned relative to the skin.

     <img src="Planning-13.png" height=400px>